ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 #

 >[!NOTE]
->In many cases Game Manager (GM) will implement a **Singleton Pattern** to maintain a single point of control over the game's flow and systems.
+> In many cases, Game Manager (GM) will implement a **Singleton Pattern** to maintain a single point of control over the game's flow and systems.
 This ensures that no matter where you are in the game, whether in a scene, menu, or during gameplay, the GM remains the same instance, providing a consistent and unified experience.
 >
 > **Why Use a Singleton for the Game Manager?**
 > 1. **Global Access**: The GM needs to be easily accessible from UI, player input, AI, and other systems without manually passing references.